 Khoton Lake is jointly bounded to Khurgan lake, nestled at 2800 meters, in the northern part of the Altai mountain range.
-The high capped peaks and the glacial moraines surrounding represent 1341 million square meters.
+The high capped peaks and the surrounding glacial moraines represent 1341 million square meters.
 Its surface area is 50 km2 with an average depth of 26 meters.
-It is early in autumn that the lake starts freezing to get until 1.7m ice thickness at the core of winter.
-The greenish and greyish colors of the waters contrasts with the magnificent snow-capped summits.
+In early autumn is when the lake starts freezing and can get up to 1.7m of ice thickness at the core of winter.
+The greenish and greyish colors of the waters contrast with the magnificent snow-capped summits.

 In late spring, the waters of the lake start to be fed again with the melting ice of the summits, but also by the 10 rivers flowing in it.